bolt/docs/docs/templates/building-templates.md

 For example, your home page may have many different sections with some complex markup between them.
 All of your other pages have a single `body` html field, which really won't suffice.
-You could create a new contenttype, or use [resource contenttypes](/howto/resource-contenttype), but this isn't really an elegent solution.
+You could create a new ContentType, or use [resource contenttypes](/howto/resource-contenttype), but this isn't really an elegent solution.

 Template specific fields allow you to define extra fields to use when a template is chosen for a record.
-They're defined in the theme's `theme.yml`, and it's just like defining the fields of a contenttype.
+They're defined in the theme's `theme.yml`, and it's just like defining the fields of a ContentType.

 ```yml
 templatefields: